palomarlab/palomarlab.github.io/index.md

 ---

 # Palomar Lab
 We are interested on the study of chloroplast chromatin dynamics by using a mix of wet and dry lab methodologies.
-Our main tools are based on next generation sequencing and bioinformatics.
+Our main tools are based on next generation sequencing and bioinformatic data analysis.
 {% include section.html %}

 ## Highlights

-The Palomar Lab opened on August 1st, 2023.
-We are currently recruiting motivated people interested in plant genomics.
+Our was established on August 1st, 2023.
+We are currently recruiting motivated people interested in plant genomics, please browse our Contact page for more information.

 {% capture text %}

-We are interested in investigating how the chloroplast genome is organized within the nucleoid.
-Our aim is to understand this organization from an evolutionary perspective and apply this understanding for the design of more efficient chloroplast genomes.
+We are interested in investigating how the chloroplast genome is organized in nucleoids.
+Our aim is to understand this organization from an evolutionary perspective, and apply this understanding for the design of more efficient chloroplast genomes.
+Besides that, oue research has potential to be applied in efforts to increase plant productivity.

 {%
   include button.html